intellinote/inote-util/README.md

 ## Installing

+### From Source

 The source code and documentation for inote-util is available on GitHub at [intellinote/inote-util](https://github.com/intellinote/inote-util).
 You can clone the repository via:

 ```bash
 git clone git@github.com:intellinote/inote-util
 ```

+Assuming you have node installed, you can then install the remaining dependencies by running `npm install` from the root repository directory.

+A `Makefile` is provided.
+Run `make install` to install.
+Run `make test` to run the unit test suite.
+Run `make help` for a list of other useful Make targets.

+### From npm

 inote-util is deployed as an [npm module](https://npmjs.org/) under the name [`inote-util`](https://npmjs.org/package/inote-util).
 Hence you can install a pre-packaged version with the command: